search

 Summing up, we can say that we are confident in further developing the GDPR and privacy legislation.
 Google’s legal team, compliance experts, and public policy experts are committed to working with regulators to understand and implement new requirements or guidelines.

 GDPR compliance is a central concern for Google Cloud to protect the privacy and security of customer information.
 Google continues its work in this area and is ready to help you comply with GDPR requirements.
 Please send a request if you have any questions regarding your data and GDPR for Google Cloud and Google Workspace (ex.
-G Suite) products in Ukraine.
+G Suite) products.

 Get in touch with Сloudfresh